-My Sponsor, M.M., after a deluge of discussions, one day, when I was completely perplexed and didn't know what to do next, offered me a small bit of advice that changed and likely saved my life.
-To paraphrase, he offered that when I don't know what to do next to gain another day of sobriety, I should help someone else.
+One day (honestly, many days), when I was completely perplexed and I didn't know what to do next, he offered me a small bit of advice that changed and likely saved my life.
+To paraphrase, he suggested that when I didn't know quite what to do next, I should simply seek to help someone else.
 It's a Win/Win situation, he explained.
 Helping someone else in need would help me keep my boat upright in these waters of Recovery.
-Years later, his best advice has proven to be true.
+Years later, his best advice has proven to be true in my life.

-In a larger sense, each generation passes the mantle on to their successors.
+In a larger sense, each generation passes on the mantle of responsibility to their successors.
 And so, life goes on.